Symplectic structure in open string field theory I: Rolling tachyons: Introduction

 \section{Introduction}

-In recent work \cite{CovL} we proposed a symplectic structure for the phase space of an arbitrary Lagrangian field theory:
+In recent work \cite{CovL} we proposed a formula for the symplectic structure on the phase space of an arbitrary Lagrangian field theory:

 The formula assumes that the theory has been expressed in terms of a cyclic $L_\infty$ algebra, where $\omega$ is the Batalin-Vilkovisky inner product, $Q_\Phi$ is the kinetic operator around a solution $\Phi$, and $\sigma$ is a grade zero operator called the {\it sigmoid}.
-In this paper, and two more to appear soon \cite{Bernardes1,Bernardes2}, we give some applications of this formula to string field theory (SFT).
-In principle the formula applies to both open and closed string field theory.
+This is the first of three papers \cite{Bernardes1,Bernardes2} whose goal is to test this formula in the context of string field theory (SFT).
+The hope is that the symplectic structure can serve as a foundation for a Hamiltonian description of the theory, which may give access to new observables in string theory such as energy, topological charge, and black hole entropy.
+In principle the formula \eq{Omega} applies to both open and closed string field theory.
 However, we will focus on open (bosonic) strings.
 Closed SFT is a theory of gravity, which makes extraction of observables (such as energy) more subtle.
 Some relevant work on diffeomorphism invariance and boundary terms in closed SFT can be found in \cite{Erler7,Stettinger2,Firat2,Maccaferri2,Maccaferri3,Mamade1,Mamade2,Hull,Mazel,Frenkel}.
 We leave applications to closed SFT for the future.

 An important motivation for our work is the analysis of Cho, Mazel, and Yin \cite{Cho} who use an older proposal for the symplectic structure due to Witten \cite{Witten} to compute the energy of rolling tachyon solutions on unstable D-branes \cite{Sen2}.
 Their results match with boundary state calculations carried out by Kudrna \cite{Kudrna}.
 The agreement, however, requires discarding certain infinities contained within Witten's formula.
-In this paper we would like to give a more coherent analysis using the new formula \eq{Omega}.
-In the process, we confirm that \eq{Omega} defines a symplectic structure on the phase space of open string field theory.
+In this paper we revisit this calculation using the new symplectic structure.
+Our ability to confirm these results is a minimum standard for the formalism we are trying to develop.